-We hope you enjoy your newly hired instrument.
-Please take the time to read this document in order to keep the instrument in its best condition.
+We hope you enjoy your instrument.
+Please take the time to read the information below in order to keep the instrument in its best condition.

 Caring for your instrument

 Use a 'lacquer finish polishing cloth' or a household duster to wipe off fingermarks.
 Do not use any type of cleaning solution and do not use any harsh or abrasive cleaning materials as this may damage the finish.
 Remove the mouthpiece and put it in the appropriate compartment to avoid it damaging the instrument during transit.
 Should you find the mouthpiece is stuck, do not attempt to force it apart!
 Take it to your teacher who will have a special tool to remove it easily.

 You can use a flexible cleaning brush to thoroughly clean out the slides and tubing.
 Use the brush carefully and replace it regularly to avoid the possibility of it breaking whilst inside the instrument.
 Unless you clean the inside of your instrument, a coating of saliva and dirt will form which will greatly interfere with its playing qualities.
 If it is not cleaned for long periods corrosion of the brass can occur.

 Always clean the mouthpiece thoroughly with warm water.
 An accumulation of deposits in either mouthpiece or mouthpipe can have a very adverse effect on the performance of the instrument.
 Once cleaned, gently place the mouthpiece back into the receiver and twist lightly to seat it properly.
 Do not force the mouthpiece by hitting it with the palm of your hand as this can cause the mouthpiece to become stuck or 'frozen'.
 An easy twisting motion is all that is needed to ensure a firm fit.